-Turning equations (1) to (4) into a convergent and strongly normalizing ACrewriting system is quite straightforward.
-Therefore, the existence of a normalization function can be proven easily on the paper.
-Moreover, in any decent programming language, writing the corresponding normalization function on \mathcal{T} is quite easy, using general recursion.
+Turning equations (1) to (4) into a convergent and strongly normalizing ACrewriting system is straightforward.
+Therefore, the existence of a normalization function can be proven easily.
+Moreover, in any decent programming language, defining a normalization function on \mathcal{T} is quite easy, using general recursion.